Sanofi-Public/PMCB-CellBridge/README.md

 + `git clone https://github.com/Sanofi-GitHub/PMCB-CellBridge.git`
 + clone a specific `x.y.z` tag (release) with `git clone -b <x.y.z>
 https://github.com/Sanofi-GitHub/PMCB-CellBridge.git`
 * In order to build the container image, you’ll need to use the Dockerfile.
-A Dockerfile is simply a text-based file with no file extension.
-A Dockerfile contains a script of instructions that Docker uses to create a container image.
 + change directory to the cellbridge directory you just cloned.
 + build the pipeline container image: `docker build -t <image_name> .`.
 + This step may take 30-45 minutes.